FDA advisory panel to review Johnson & Johnson COVID-19 vaccine with thumbs up expected

 Three to four million doses of the vaccine are expected to be rolled out next week.

-(Reporting by Manas Mishra in Bengaluru and Michael Erman in New York; Editing by Caroline Humer and Bill Berkrot)
+(Reporting by Manas Mishra in Bengaluru and Michael Erman in New York; Editing by Caroline Humer, Bill Berkrot and Shounak Dasgupta)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.